Walking a half marathon for Southend in Sight

 Mayor’s Charity 2018/2019

-Southend in Sight are delighted to have been chosen by The Worshipful the Mayor, Cllr Derek Jarvis as his chosen charity while in office.
+Southend in Sight were delighted to have been selected by Cllr Derek Jarvis as his chosen charity while in office.

 Southend in Sight celebrates national award win